Jesse Danzig has spent the past decade building movements to drive social change. He is the founder of Global Wave Digital.

 Prior to the Sierra Club, Jesse was Vice President of Advocacy Clients for The Element Agency. managing digital campaigns for clients such as AARP, the League of Conservation Voters, the Nuclear Threat Initiative, American Rivers and the Democratic Senatorial Campaign Committee.
 His work has garnered awards and recognition from the American Association of Political Consultants, the Communicator Awards, the Public Relations Society of America and others.

-Jesse lives in San Diego (as everyone should at some point) with his wife, son and daughter where they don’t surf nearly as much they’d like.
+Jesse lives in San Diego (as everyone should at some point) with his wife, son and two daughters where they don’t surf nearly as much they’d like.

 Jill Greenberg has more than 20 years of communications experience, advising non-profits, business leaders, elected officials, agencies and foundations on their global communications strategies.
 Her expertise lies in combining traditional communication strategies with digital efforts, providing clients with all-encompassing, strategic and effective campaigns.